KTH-Library/dauf-exercise/README.md

 > Create a [Quarto
 > Dashboard](https://quarto.org/docs/dashboards/layout.html) using open
 > data from [OpenAlex](https://openalex.org/Research.pdf) which
-> highlights where (ie in which journals/venues) collaborations between
+> highlights in which journals/venues the three universities KTH,
-> KTH, Stockholm University and Karolinska Institute are published most
+> Stockholm University and Karolinska Institutet have most frequently
-> frequently.
-Render the content and bundle the result in a container as
+> co-published in the last ten years.
+Render the content and bundle the
-> static web content to be served from the subpath
+> result in a container as static web content to be served from the
-> “dashboards/dauf-exercise”.
+> subpath “dashboards/dauf-exercise”.

 Aspects to consider: